pmhenry/VCFriend/README.md

 # VCFriend

 Variant calling softwares utilizes VCF files that can sometimes be difficult to parse.
-VCFriend is a set of tools that can make extracting and analyzing information from VCF files easier.
+VCFriend is a set of tools that can make extracting and analyzing information from VCF files much easier.

 ## Installation: